Beekeeping with altitude

 - I check for a laying queen and brood before bringing the hives home.

 - I fit an eke and the first Apiguard tray at the heather.
 Make sure the mite catch tray is in place.
+Or you can use Apivar strips, after removing the honey supers.
+Follow the maker’s instructions and do not leave the strips in the hive over winter,

 - After two weeks, with the heather hives now at home, I check the weight and if necessary feed using a rapid tray feeder.